artsandmetaphysics/goodlifeodyssey/_notes/metamorphoses.md

 - Book III
   - Jove rapes Europa
   - Cadmus kills the dragon; sows the teeth; founds Thebes
-  - Actaeon sees Diana naked; transformed into a stag and is hunted
+  - Actaeon sees Diana naked, turned into a stag, hunted
   - Jove impregnates Semele; Juno enacts revenge
   - The judgement of Tiresias
   - Echo is cursed by Jove; she falls for Narcissus